surifirstpin/AcuBI_Technical_Documents/Version.6/SQL Runner.md

 -  A maximum  **Record limit**  of 5000 can be fetched at a time.

 ### Create SQL Query in Reports

-You can make use of  **R Section**  to create a query.
+- Navigate to Reports section select **Dimensions** and **Measures**

--   Select the text from SQL area in Analysis and copy it SQL Runner.
+-   Select the query from SQL area in Analysis and copy it SQL Runner.

 -   Once the Text is added to SQL area in SQL Runner,  **Run**  the SQL Runner to Query the database.
 You can also customize the text as per your business needs and run the new query.